-Emphasis of Matters
+Emphasis of Matters - contingencies

-We draw your attention to Note 2 - Going Concern Statement and Note 22 - Contingencies to the financial statements which describes the uncertainties relating to going concern assumption and regulatory and tax legislation in the jurisdictions in which the Group operates.
-The ultimate outcome of the matters disclosed in note 22 cannot presently be determined, and no provision for any liability has been made in the financial statements, except for those for which a settlement has been reached.
+We draw your attention to Note 22 - Contingencies to the consolidated financial statements which describes the regulatory and tax legislation in the jurisdictions in which the Group operates.
+The ultimate outcome of the matters disclosed in note 22 cannot presently be determined, and no provision for any liability has been made in the consolidated financial statements, except for those for which a settlement has been reached.

 We have not modified our report in this respect.